marcotallone/railway-scheduling/README.md

 \Lambda_{st} = \sum_{a \in s} \Lambda_{at},\quad \forall s \in E, \forall t \in T
 $$

 Finally, it's assumed that, when travelling from origin $o$ to destination $d$, passengers can consider up to $K \in \mathbb{N}$ possible alternative routes aiming for the one that minimizes the total travel time.
 Therefore, the set $R$ contains, for each origin-destination pair $(o,d) \in N \times N \mid o \neq d$, the $K$ shortest paths connecting the origin and the destination.
-These can be easily computed using [Yen's algorithm](https://en.wikipedia.org/wiki/Yen%27s_algorithm) once the topology of the network is known (implemented in the `YenKSP()` method of the `Railway` class).\
+These can be easily computed using [Yen's algorithm](https://en.wikipedia.org/wiki/Yen%27s_algorithm) once the topology of the network is known (implemented in the `YenKSP()` method of the `Railway` class) or by randomly generating them (*in such case they won't necessairly be the shortest, but they can be interpreted as the "preferred paths" of the passengers*).\
 Further assumptions made for this model are listed below:

 - there is no precedence relation between jobs, i.e. jobs can be scheduled in any order
 - each job has equal urgency
 - jobs cannot be interrupted once started
-- all passengers travelling between the same origin-destination pair at any given time choose the same route, i.e. the shortest path connecting the origin and the destination
+- all passengers travelling between the same origin-destination pair at any given time choose the same route, i.e. the shortest (*or the preferred*) path connecting the origin and the destination
 - outside event requests, the capacity of alternative services is always sufficient to avoid overcrowding

 ### Decision Variables